Frequently Asked Questions

 What is the curriculum?

 All schools of the Richmond Diocese use the Consensus Curriculum.
 Each grade’s curriculum can be viewed at http://richmonddiocese.org/office/catholic-schools/.
 These are the minimum standards and often our excellent teachers prepare additional creative activities and learning experiences.
-In addition to the regular curriculum, All Saints offers weekly courses in P.E., Spanish, Art, Library, and Music in all grades.
+In addition to the regular curriculum, All Saints offers weekly courses in P.E., Spanish, Art, STEM and Music in all grades.

 What are the teachers’ qualifications?

-All teachers have degrees in the discipline they teach and over half have master’s degrees.
+Over half of our teaching staff have master’s degrees.
 The dedicated faculty includes new graduates and veterans of 20+ years.

 Does my child need to bring a lunch?

 What extracurricular activities are currently offered?

 Due to COVID-19, All Saints is not currently offering any extracurricular activities.
-All Saints has offered activities such as LEGO Robotics, Engineering Club, soccer, basketball, choir, student government, Yearbook Club, Drama Club, Environmental Action Club, and Digital Productions Club.
-We also offer cooking club, Legacy Chess, Run Club, Art Club and swimming.
+All Saints has offered activities such as LEGO Robotics, Engineering Club, soccer, basketball, choir, student government, Drama Club, Environmental Action Club, and Digital Productions Club, cooking club, Legacy Chess, Run Club, Art Club, swimming and many more!
 The school also participates in community service projects throughout the year.
 For the latest offerings and schedules, please visit the Extra-Curricular Activities page: allsaintsric.org/beyond-classroom/extra-curricular

 What about the After-School Program?

 All Saints offers an after-school program for its students from the end of school to 6 pm each school day.
 The After-School Program operates ONLY when school is in session, and is only open to enrolled All Saints students.
 The cost is $50/person.
 The program is supervised by program coordinators and our teachers and includes physical fitness, help with homework, snack time and activities.
 For more information, please visit the After-School page: allsaintsric.org/beyond-classroom/after-school-program